To impact humanity, you need some special skills. Let’s dive into the 17 Elon Musk learning strategy keys and uncover what sets him apart.

 “You just have to think of clever ways to take those materials and combine them into the shape of a battery cell, and you can have batteries that are much, much cheaper than anyone realizes.”

-#4 Remain curious about everything to broaden your learning
+#4 Stay curious about everything to widen your learning horizons

-A curious mind will lead you down many rabbit holes.
-You’ll learn new things while discovering untouched problems.
+A curious mind can lead you down many rabbit holes, helping you uncover new things and explore uncharted territory.

 - Tesla (automotive)

 - Neuralink (brain-machine interface)